Frequent Express: Opening and impact

-In June 2022, TriMet announced service level reductions for 10 bus routes, including the FX2–Division route, due to a lack of operators.
-The operator shortage, the largest in the agency's history, was attributed to competition from other transit and delivery services and safety concerns amid an increase in assaults on drivers.
-In its application for FTA funding, TriMet had promised service frequencies as often as six minutes.
-As a result of the driver shortage, service was "temporarily" reduced to every 12 minutes, A grand opening celebration took place on September 17, 2022.
-Festivals were held at OMSI/Southeast Water station, Portland Community College Southeast campus, and Gresham Central Transit Center, and FX rides between the festival sites were free.
-The Portland Streetcar also offered free rides that day to encourage people to transfer to FX and attend the festivities.
+In June 2022, TriMet announced service level reductions for 10 bus routes, including the future FX2–Division route, due to a lack of operators.
+The operator shortage was the largest in the agency's history, and it was attributed to competition from other transit and delivery services and safety concerns amid an increase in assaults on drivers.
+In its application for FTA funding, TriMet had promised service frequencies on FX2–Division as often as six minutes; as a result of the driver shortage, service was reduced to every 12 minutes.

+TriMet held a grand opening celebration for FX on September 17, 2022.
+Festival venues included OMSI/Southeast Water station, Portland Community College Southeast campus, and Gresham Central Transit Center.
+FX rides between the sites were free, and the Portland Streetcar also offered free rides to encourage people to transfer to FX and attend the festivities.
 FX2–Division began revenue service the following day, on September 18.

-Several weeks after opening, the Willamette Week published an article that compared travel times with the former 2–Division route.
-TriMet had estimated the service would be 15 to 20 percent faster than the original 2–Division route, which took 66 minutes to travel from Gresham to downtown Portland; the article claimed that FX took 67 minutes at peak commute hours for the same trip.
+Several weeks after opening, the Willamette Week published an article that compared the travel times of FX2–Division with the former 2–Division route.
+TriMet had estimated that service would be 15 to 20 percent faster than the original route, which took 66 minutes to travel from Gresham to downtown Portland; the article claimed that FX took 67 minutes at peak commute hours for the same trip.